Book of Wisdom: Canonicity

-Origen in the 2nd century refers to uncertainty about the Book of Wisdom.
-Melito of Sardis (possibly) in the 2nd century CE, Augustine (c.
-397) and Pope Innocent I (405 CE) considered Wisdom of Solomon as part of the Old Testament.
+Origen in the 2nd century AD refers to uncertainty about the Book of Wisdom.
+Melito of Sardis (possibly) in the 2nd century AD, Augustine (c.
+397) and Pope Innocent I (405) considered Wisdom of Solomon as part of the Old Testament.
 Athanasius writes that the Book of Wisdom along with three other deuterocanonical books, while not being part of the Canon, "were appointed by the Fathers to be read".
 Epiphanius of Salamis (c.
 385) mentions that the Wisdom of Solomon was of disputed canonicity.
 According to the monk Rufinus of Aquileia (c.
 400 AD) the Book of Wisdom was categorized as "ecclesiastical" rather than "canonical".

-The Book of Wisdom was listed as canonical by the Council of Rome (382 CE), the Synod of Hippo (393), the Council of Carthage (397) and the Council of Carthage (419),Council of Carthage (in 419) Canon 24 Quinisext Council (692), the Council of Florence (in 1442) and the Council of Trent (in 1546).
+The Book of Wisdom was listed as canonical by the Council of Rome (382), the Synod of Hippo (393), the Council of Carthage (397) and the Council of Carthage (419), the Quinisext Council (692), the Council of Florence (in 1442) and the Council of Trent (in 1546).

 According to John of Damascus in his Exposition of the Orthodox Faith (c.
-730 AD) the Book of Wisdom is not in the ark: "There are also the Panaretus, that is the Wisdom of Solomon, and the Wisdom of Jesus, which was published in Hebrew by the father of Sirach, and afterwards translated into Greek by his grandson, Jesus, the Son of Sirach.
+730) the Book of Wisdom is not in the ark: "There are also the Panaretus, that is the Wisdom of Solomon, and the Wisdom of Jesus, which was published in Hebrew by the father of Sirach, and afterwards translated into Greek by his grandson, Jesus, the Son of Sirach.
 These are virtuous and noble, but are not counted nor were they placed in the ark."

 Composition

+There is a general consensus among scholars (with only a few dissenting voices) that the Wisdom of Solomon was written in Greek in Alexandria around the turn of the era: late first century BC to early first century AD.
+Alexandria is where the Greek Bible was translated and assembled.
+What is known of the Jewish community there accords with what can be deduced from the text about the audience for which it was written.
+It shares an outlook similar to that of other texts such as 4 Maccabees, Letter of Aristeas, and the works of Philo, which all came from this community.
+One specific indication of Egyptian origin is the author's use of Egyptian imagery of the goddess Isis to describe personified Wisdom as a divine female figure.
+Another is the very clear interest in Egypt revealed in the book's third section (chapters 10–19).
+Chapter 10 begins a review of Israel's history but never gets beyond the Exodus story, where the text indulges in a sharp polemic against idolatry in its particular Egyptian manifestation—that is, the animal cult (see 12:24; 15:18–19).
+There are no clear allusions to contemporary historical events in the book, so one can suggest only an approximate date for it.
+Since the author quotes from most parts of the LXX version of the Hebrew Bible, he cannot have been writing much before the middle of the second century BC.